Phone: (989) 895-4003

 Fax: (989) 895-2083

 Bay County Health Department plays a key role in efforts to control communicable diseases.
 The public health system depends upon reports of disease to monitor community health and to provide the basis for preventive action.
-Examples of reportable diseases include Measles, Polio, Diphtheria, Hepatitis A, Salmonellosis, Botulism and Syphilis
+Examples of reportable diseases include Measles, Polio, Diphtheria, Hepatitis A, Salmonellosis, Botulism and Syphilis.

 Flu Information